Ermenilda of Ely

 Saint Eormenhild (or Ermenilda, Ermenildis, Ermengild, all meaning "battle-great", from eormen- "great", hild- "battle") (died about 700/703) is a 7th-century Anglo-Saxon saint venerated in the Eastern Orthodox and Roman Catholic churches.

 Life

-She features in the genealogies of various 11th and 12th century versions of the Kentish Royal Legend.
-These describe her as the daughter of King Eorcenberht of Kent and St. Seaxburh of Ely, and wife to Wulfhere of Mercia, with whom she had a daughter, St. Wærburh, and a son, Coenred.
-Eormenhild became a nun after her husband died in 675, and eventually became abbess of Minster-in-Sheppey and Ely consecutively.
+She features in the genealogies of various 11th- and 12th-century versions of the Kentish Royal Legend.
+These describe her as the daughter of King Eorcenberht of Kent and St Seaxburh of Ely, and wife to Wulfhere of Mercia, with whom she had a daughter, St Wærburh, and a son, Coenred.
+Eormenhild became a nun after her husband died in 675.
+In due course, she became abbess of Minster-in-Sheppey, which her mother had founded.
+Later, she became abbess of Ely.

 There are almost no contemporary records for her life.
-When discussing Wulfhere, Bede mentions neither she nor her daughter Wærburh.
+When discussing Wulfhere, Bede mentions neither her nor her daughter Wærburh.
 However, her name is mentioned as an abbess in a (copy of a) charter of King Wihtred of Kent, dated 699, along with three other abbesses present at the occasion when the charter was issued: "Irminburga, Aeaba et Nerienda".

 Her feast day is 13 February.